 These methods often require manipulation of a chemical reference substance (CRS) to generate impurities and demonstrate that the system is performing adequately (often termed system suitability), or interpretation of a chromatogram provided with the CRS to identify a particular impurity.
 These interventions are subject to poor reproducibility, inaccuracies and inconsistencies between laboratories, which could be avoided by the provision of bespoke reference materials.

-For example, we are currently developing an oxidised peptide standard for Interferon β1a, a therapeutic glycoprotein which is used to treat multiple sclerosis.
-This material will be used for the oxidised forms test in the British Pharmacopoeia monograph for Interferon β1a Injection:
+For example, we developed an oxidised peptide standard for Interferon β1a, a therapeutic glycoprotein which is used to treat multiple sclerosis.
+This material is used for the oxidised forms test in the British Pharmacopoeia monograph for Interferon β1a Injection:

 HPLC chromatograms of an Interferon β1a peptide map (black) alongside a proposed Interferon β1a oxidised peptide CRS (blue).
 The CRS is analysed alongside the peptide mapping sample, and facilitates identification of the native and oxidised forms of peptide 34-45.
 This enables the percentage of oxidised forms in Interferon β1a therapeutic preparations to be determined.